Rodrigocambraia14/C-Sharp-Exercises/README.md

 # C Sharp Exercises
- Just some simple C# exercises from SENAC
+ Just some C# exercises from SENAC